 However, God was willing to break with tradition.
 He was willing to defy the scribes and the Pharisees.
 He was willing to cast aside His robe and run the race of life for us and finally to run to the top of Mount Calvary, to Golgotha, the place of the skull and there to offer Himself as “the Lamb of God who takes away the sins of the world.”
 “Oh, what manner of love is this, that God did not spare His own Son but gave Him up for us freely!”

 And what does this tell us of our own mission work here in Sevier County?
 Are we not also to sacrifice?
 Are we not also to break with tradition, if that means saving souls?
 Are we not also to emphasize the Gospel over and above the rules and regulations of men?
 Did not the Father say in the Old Testament and did not Jesus repeat it in the New, “In vain do they worship me, teaching as doctrines, the commandments of men?”
 And did not St. Paul say, “I will be all things to all men so that I might win some for Christ!”???

 The parable of the man who broke with tradition and ran so that he might save his beloved son.
 The parable of God the Father Who broke with the tradition of demanding a sacrifice of bulls, and heifers and lambs and turtle doves out of our own herds and instead gave the sacrifice of His own Son for us.
 Who can believe it?
 Only Christians!
 For no man can say, “Jesus is Lord, except by the Holy Ghost. “ Amen.

-Note from the Peace Doctor: If you're interested in peace for yourself, please look at our home page before leaving our site.
-The Internet for sure is loaded with information concerning every kind of topic.
-Above is an article we thought might be helpful for peace lovers and those who are interested in peace articles.
+Note from the Peace Doctor: If you're looking for peace for yourself, be sure to visit our home page before leaving us.
+The Web surely is full with articles concerning every imaginable topic.
+Here is a post we expect will be helpful for peace lovers and those who like to read peace news.